 - Sex Offender Registry: In Michigan, and every other state in the United States, if a person is convicted of one sex crime or many sex related crimes, they must register as a sex offender.
 Depending on the severity of the crime they may have to register for 15 years, 25 years or for life.
 In some cases a conviction may even result in lifetime GPS monitoring through an ankle bracelet.

 Whether you are facing charges of statutory rape or child molestation, our experienced legal team is ready to defend your rights and aggressively pursue your freedom.
-Depending on the charge, you could easily face a lifelong prison term.
-You need to maximize your chances that you don’t spend the rest of your life in jail because of a mistake.
+Depending on the charge, you could be facing up to a lifelong prison term.
+This is not the kind of case you want to entrust to a garden variety criminal defense attorney or a court-appointed attorney who does not have the time to devote to your case that you need.

-You Are Not Alone, Kronzek & Cronkright are here to help
+You Are Not Alone, Kronzek & Cronkright Attorneys are Here to Help